Welcome

 Since my master thesis, the central theme of my research and teaching has been the interaction between law, ethics and society.
 I studied law and ethics, with a strong interest in social sciences, and my research usually has an interdisciplinary character.

-My current research focus is methods of interdisciplinary legal research and of philosophy.
-With Sanne Taekema, I am currently writing a book on the methods of law-in-context research.
+My current research focus is threefold.
+The first focus is that of methodologies of interdisciplinary legal research and of philosophy.
+With Sanne Taekema, I published a book on the methods of law-in-context research: Contextualising Legal Research.
+A Methodological Guide, Cheltenham: Edward Elgar 2024.
 We advocate the integration of doctrinal research, empirical research and the humanities, especially legal philosophy and ethics.
 On these topics I frequently give seminars for master students and Ph.D. students, in Rotterdam and elsewhere.

-A second focus is the dynamic relation between law and morality.
+The third focus is that of the dynamic relation between law and morality.
 In 2014, I published a book on this topic: The Dynamics of Law and Morality A Pluralist Account of Legal Interactionism (Ashgate/ Routledge 2014).
 Strongly inspired by the work of Philip Selznick and Lon Fuller, I developed an interactionist theory of law.
+The 2025 book builds partly on that theory.

 A special focus has been on how law and politics should deal with the dynamics of cultural and religious pluralism.
 I have widely published on this theme, also in popular publications in Dutch.